MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

    ![Screenshot showing search for name.](./media/add-contact-gc.png "Search for Contact")

-   You can also view their name in the **Participants** pane contact list and see if they have joined the call.
+   You can also view their name in the **Participants** pane contact list to see if they have joined the call.

    ![Screenshot showing the view list.](./media/all-participants-list.png "View Contact List")